Shams261/LeetCode-Practice/README.md

 Where:

-- `XXXX` is the LeetCode problem number
+- `XXXX` is the LeetCode problem number (with leading zeros)
+- `problem-name` is the name of the problem
+- Each directory contains:
+  - The solution file (`.py` file)
-- Each directory contains the solution file and problem description
+  - A `README.md` with the problem description

-## My Approach
+## Approach

-When solving problems, I focus on:
+In this repository, I focus on:

-- Writing clean, efficient code
+- Writing clean and efficient code
-- Implementing optimal algorithms
+- Using optimal algorithms to solve problems
-- Understanding multiple approaches
+- Understanding different approaches to solve the same problem
+- Improving my problem-solving skills

+## Goals

+- Strengthen my understanding of data structures and algorithms
+- Improve my problem-solving skills
+- Prepare for technical interviews
-- Documenting my thought process
+- Track my progress over time

-## How to Use
+## Usage

-- Browse the repository to explore solutions by problem number
+Feel free to explore the solutions.
+Each solution is documented with:

+- The problem statement (in the README.md file)
+- My implementation of the solution

+## Future Improvements

+- Add time and space complexity analysis for each solution
+- Implement solutions in multiple programming languages
-- Each solution includes comments explaining the approach
+- Add detailed explanations of the approach used for each problem
-- Problem statements are preserved in the README files

 ## License

-This project is licensed under the MIT License.

----

-Happy Coding! 👨‍💻

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---